seanmisra/java-coding-exercises/README.md

 17. Example where finally clause is not executed
 18. Create an infinite loop with for
 19. Examples of unary, binary, ternary operators
+20. Constructors -- demonstrate multiple constructors including usage of this()